y2kbugger/baremetal-riscv-renode/kos/backlog.md

 # Backlog
 I want:
 - programs should be able to self-document e.g. don't hardcode usage
+- programs should be able to yield in addition to killing themselves, this would allow for shell to be able to run programs in the foreground without busy waiting themselves.
+- implement SIGINT and SIGKILL/SIGSTOP/SIGTERM using actual signals
+  - this would help make the shell simpler and more robust
+  - it removes the need to peek for SIGINT in the shell using buffered input.
+  - right now we work around it with bool uart_has_data(), but true asyncronous signals would be interesting to learn.
 - programs to be able to request sleep
 - slow down count forever and laugh forever
 - count forever to count higher than 9